-My current book project is tentatively titled Community of the Condemned: Chicago and the Transformation of the American Jail.
-Looking to one of America’s largest jails, I argue that contests over reform, human rights, and inequality fostered the growth of urban jails designed to house ever expanding categories of marginalized people, including women, the mentally ill, African Americans, and those accused of violent crimes.
+My current book project is tentatively titled American Jails: The Violent History of Detention.
+I argue that contests over reform, human rights, and inequality fostered the growth of urban jails designed to house ever expanding categories of marginalized people, including women, the mentally ill, African Americans, and those accused of violent crimes.

 My second book project stems from my interest in histories of money bail.
 It explores how criminal courts, reformers, and bail bondsmen developed legal technologies to set the price of freedom for people accused of crimes in the modern US.

 As a 20th century US policy historian, my research and teaching interests include crime and incarceration, urban history, race and the law, social movements, and the history of women and gender.
 My work is motivated by my commitments to social justice and human dignity.